TrueNASTrueNAS Nightly Development Documentation

 Shares Configuration

-SMB Shares Screens and Setting Up SMB Home Shares provide a good introduction as to how TrueNAS SCALE handles SMB shares.
+SMB Shares Screens and Setting Up SMB Home Shares provide a good introduction as to how TrueNAS handles SMB shares.

 See Adding NFS Shares for information on creating a basic NFS share.
 Adjust access permissions using the advanced options.